TheHikingClub/tokml/README.md

 **Organic Map** style:

 *  `organicMapsStyle`: set to `true` to use Organic Map styles.
-Use the `organicmaps-marker-color` property.
+Use the `organicmaps-marker-color`and `organiorganicmaps-icon` properties.
 Valid values:
  - red
  - blue
  - purple